PerformanC/MessaCer/.github/PULL_REQUEST_TEMPLATE.md

 ## Changes

-Write here what you changed (REQUIRED)
+Write here about the changes you've made

 ## Why

-Write here why you changed it (REQUIRED)
+Write here why you think this should be merged

 ## Checkmarks

+- [ ] The modified functions have been tested.
-- [ ] Used same indentation as the rest of the project.
+- [ ] Used the same indentation as the rest of the project.
-- [ ] Tested and passed flawlessly
-- [ ] No memory leaks found

 ## Additional information

-Write here any additional information you may want to add (OPTIONAL)
+If you have any additional information, write it here